Dr. Donald L. Nathanson - The Role of Affect in Learning to Read - How Shame Exacerbates Reading Difficulties

 Dr. Donald Nathanson: I’d like to respond to what you’ve just said because what I’m going to say is probably something you won’t use, but I want you to have the opportunity to play with it.

-Everything I’m going to say now is things I haven’t said before so it’s going to come out muddy and I’m going to correct it a few times, but I want you to be able to discard this at least as a big piece.
+Everything I’m going to say now I haven’t said before, so it’s going to come out muddy and I’m going to correct it a few times, but I want you to be able to discard this, at least as a big piece.
 Sometimes the glib phrases we use are actually condensations of a far larger amount of information than we knew.

-The term learning to read seems simple, that what we do is we take the information on the printed page, we read the code, we, as you’ve said so often, associate what we read with what we hear other people saying and we hear ourselves saying and the internal speech we call self talk.
+The term ‘learning to read’ seems simple.
+We take the information on the printed page, we read the code, we, as you’ve said so often, associate what we read with what we hear other people saying and we hear ourselves saying, and the internal speech we call self talk.
 But learning to read is not just that process.
 It is a combination of that process plus the affective environment in which it is learned.
 So there really is no such thing as learning to read as when we teach a computer to do something, when we program a computer.

 Affect Scripts:

-So if you’re going to use the word reflex, (which I interpret as the button that is pushed for a program), for a script that involves many, many experiences that are bundled and are then operated in terms of one affect, then for whatever the size of the group is that has trouble reading it will always be associated with shame.
-And there’s going to be another group that whenever they read it’s exciting.
+So if you’re going to use the word reflex, (which I interpret as the button that is pushed for a program), for a script that involves many, many experiences that are bundled, and are then operated in terms of one affect, then, for whatever the size of the group is that has trouble reading, it will always be associated with shame.
+And there’s going to be another group that whenever they read it’s exciting (for them).
 And there’s going to be another group which has experienced somewhere between those extremes.
 So it isn’t exactly a reflex, it’s a highly personal script developed for each one of us over time.

 David Boulton: Excellent.
 I want to make a distinction and it’s just a distinction for our conversation purposes to get us tracking between what some would call the ‘decoding reflex’ which is cognitive, and the affect script that you’re talking about.
 What happens when the reflex, and ‘reflex’ is in quotes, we can call it a script, when the brain has to develop routines that are not volitionally, consciously driven?